 Yes, you heard us right, 15—not 51 (although you might have a chance at gaining entry to the latter if you’re road-tripping from another galaxy).

-Area 15 is an experiential art warehouse outside Las Vegas.
+Area 15 is an experiential art warehouse outside Las Vegas—and it might be the best roadside attraction near Las Vegas.
 Pay the entrance fee and find yourself in Wonderland.
 An immersive playground, sensory experiences, and hidden trap doors will surprise and delight you.

 The kaleidoscopic colors and photo-friendly designs are definitely worth the admission fee.
 And parking is free!